-The comprehensive examination for the core reading specialist program is based on two parts.
-The first part is a multiple choice test taken on-site, or at a mutually acceptable supervised site.
+The first part is a multiple-choice test taken on-site, or at a mutually acceptable supervised site.
 This fifty-item exam covers the program's key learning standards.
 Part II of the comprehensive exam is individually prepared based on the items students missed on the objective test.
 It is designed to be take-home and students are given a couple of weeks to complete it.
 This process allows a review of the major content of the state certification exam.
 After the core reading specialist comprehensives have been passed, student who have selected a support field of 9 or more hours are given their support field questions from respective faculty members.
-However, Reading Specialization students also have the option of taking a variety of different subjects in their 12 hours of electives, which then, would not be tested.
+However, Reading Specialization students also have the option of taking a variety of different subjects in their 12 hours of electives, which then would not be tested.

 Specific guidelines for the completion of the comprehensive examination questions are defined on each examination disseminated to the student.
-Strict adherences to these guidelines are the sole responsibility of the Reading Specialization student completing the examination.
+Strict adherence to these guidelines are the sole responsibility of the Reading Specialization student completing the examination.